smarter-sh/community/governance.md

 # Principles

-The Kubernetes community adheres to the following principles:
+The Smarter community adheres to the following principles:
-* Open: Kubernetes is open source.
+* Open: Smarter is open source.
 See repository guidelines and CLA, below.
 * Welcoming and respectful: See Code of Conduct, below.
 * Transparent and accessible: Work and collaboration should be done in public.
 See SIG governance, below.
 * Merit: Ideas and contributions are accepted according to their technical merit and alignment with project objectives, [scope], and [design principles].

 # Code of Conduct

-The Kubernetes community abides by the [Kubernetes code of conduct].
+The Smarter community abides by the [Smarter code of conduct].
 Here is an excerpt:

 _As contributors and maintainers of this project, and in the interest of fostering an open and welcoming community, we pledge to respect all people who contribute through reporting issues, posting feature requests, updating documentation, submitting pull requests or patches, and other activities._

-As a member of the Kubernetes project, you represent the project and your fellow contributors.
+As a member of the Smarter project, you represent the project and your fellow contributors.
 We value our community tremendously and we'd like to keep cultivating a friendly and collaborative environment for our contributors and users.
 We want everyone in the community to have [positive experiences].